TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

    If defined do (1 - FlashMem or 2 - Hard-coded) BSD K1-K24 Macros - exit

 Keys K1-K24 execute Linkfiles K01Link-K24Linkbyte macros, if none then execute BSD macros if not 0x00 - i.e K01-K24 will execute the defines in macroBanks.h BsDCode1-BsDCode1 28-51.
+If both definitions exist then pressing a key K1-K24 will first execute its linkfile contents (K01Link-K24Link), and then the short BSD macro will also be executed.

 Keys [M2] and [M5] show additional options based on Layer state A-D: They run an admin Command Prompt and admin Powershell respectively, only in Layer A, and do M-key Bank123 actions if not in Layer A.